3cqs-coder/SymBot/docs/README.md

 	- This contains all default settings for your bot and exchange information.
 For test purposes, always leave `sandBox: true`.
 	- Valid exchanges include binance, binanceus, coinbase, and many others.
 SymBot uses the [CCXT](https://github.com/ccxt/ccxt)  library so if the exchange is supported, you should be able to connect to it
-	- Most bot settings do not need to be set here since they can be set when creating a bot in the web view
+	- Most bot settings do not need to be set here since they can be set when creating a bot in the web interface

 - **server.json**